 - If possible, obtain a lead-lined bag (like this one from Domke on Amazon.com)

-- Keep camera and film in your carry-on in a clear, plastic bag
+- Keep your camera and undeveloped film in your carry-on and keep them in a clear, plastic bag

 - Ask for camera, new film, and unprocessed film to be hand-checked (including Instant film)

-However be aware that new airport scanners like the TSA CT scanners will damage unprocessed film on the first scan.
+Be aware that the new airport scanners like the TSA CT scanners will damage unprocessed film on the first scan.
 To keep your film from being ruined, just put all of your unprocessed or new film in a clear, plastic bag and request a hand-check.
-Also, keep in mind only new and unprocessed film will be affected.
+Also, keep in mind only new and unprocessed film will be affected, including instant film.
+See this article for more information about how to fly safely with your disposable camera.

-Disposable Cameras Can Go Through Specific X-Ray Machine, But Not All
+Disposable Cameras Can Go Through Some X-Ray Machines, But Not The New Ones

-Most X-ray machines found in airports will not cause damage to unexposed film unless the film is subjected to repeated x-rays.
-Film up to 800 speed can go through x-ray unfazed.
-It is not recommended to allow film of higher speeds, like 3200 ISO to pass through x-rays.
+Most older X-ray machines found in airports will not cause damage to unexposed film rated up to ISO 800 unless the film is subjected to repeated passes through x-rays.
+It is also not recommended to allow film of higher speeds, like 3200 ISO, to pass through x-rays.

-If you don’t want to risk damage to your film at all, you can place in a lead-lined pouch designed especially for film and cameras.
+See this website by Kodak for examples of film damaged by x-ray scanners and what to look for.
+If you don’t want to risk damage to your film at all, you can place it in a lead-lined pouch designed especially for film and cameras.
+However, the best option is just to get a handcheck.

 NOTE: Digital cameras are not affected by x-rays.
 The electronic components do not interact with the x-rays at all, so there is no danger of erased frames or marred images from the radiation.